Vecna's childhood home from 'Stranger Things' goes on sale for $1.5 million - Local News 8

 And Vecna isn’t the only strange thing about the house: It also features a cast-iron urinal.

-The 6,000 square foot home has 7 bedrooms and 7 bathrooms, according to the listing.
-There’s also a guest house behind the main house.
+The 6,000 square foot home has seven bedrooms and seven bathrooms, according to the listing.
+There’s also a guesthouse behind the main house.

 But you won’t find Vecna on the premises anymore.